 Quantification of fatty acid uptake with [18F]FTHA PET

-The long-chain fatty acid analogue 14(R,S)-[18F]fluoro-6-thia-heptadecanoic acid ([18F]FTHA, DeGrado et al., 1991) enters the cells by the same mechanism as natural fatty acids and undergoes partial metabolism in mitochondria before being trapped.
-Tissue accumulation of 18F represents total fatty acid utilization, including both storage and β-oxidation.
-[18F]FTHA production can be automated, according to GMP (Savisto et al., 2017).
+The long-chain fatty acid analogue 14(R,S)-[18F]fluoro-6-thia-heptadecanoic acid ([18F]FTHA, DeGrado et al., 1991) enters the cells by the same mechanism as natural fatty acids and undergoes partial metabolism in mitochondria before being trapped because of its sulphur atom.
+Tissue accumulation of 18F represents total fatty acid utilization, including both β-oxidation and storage as glycerol esters and phospholipids (Guiducci et al., 2007).
+[18F]FTHA production can be automated, according to GMP (Savisto et al., 2018).

 [18F]FTHA net influx rate (Ki) or fractional uptake rate (FUR) must be multiplied by FFA concentration in (arterial) plasma to calculate the FFA uptake (utilization) rate.
 There is a 100-fold range of possible FFA plasma concentrations.
 To account for the different kinetics of [18F]FTHA and palmitate and other FFAs, the rate index should also be be divided by "lumped constant" (LC).